DorianDepriester/OptiPRISMS/Readme.md

 - **weight on tensile curve**: weight to apply to the tensile curve in the overall cost function
 - **penalty**: penalty value to raise if the simulation fails
+- **weight by correlation coefficients**: if enabled, the kinematic cost function will weight the displacement errors by the inverse of the correlation coefficients.
+The latter will be read from the 6th column of the DIC CSV files (as detailed in [Required Materials](#required-materials) section)

 #### [Log File]